MarkusHammer/gitautobackup/README.md

 ## Setup

+First off, this script uses the ``GitPython`` module, so ensure that you have a compatable version of git installed on you system so that ``GitPython`` can interface with it properly.
+For more info look [here](https://github.com/gitpython-developers/GitPython).

 If not installed via pip, than the requirements for this script must be installed in the python environment.
 This script requires the ``git`` python module be available in you python environment in order to run.
 This can also use the ``argparse`` module optionally to help greatly increase the usability on the command line (and is highly suggested).
 These can be installed using:

-``pip install git argparse[cli]``
+``pip install gitautobackup[cli]``

 or if you just want the module without the extra cli overhead:

-``pip install git argparse``
+``pip install gitautobackup``

-If you prefer to have this a s a standalone file and are **sure** that you have all dependences satisfied in some way you can also simply clone this repo into your project and import the ``gitautobackup.py`` file locally.
+If you prefer to have this as a standalone file and are **sure** that you have all dependences satisfied in some way you can also simply clone this repo into your project and import the ``gitautobackup.py`` file locally.

 ## Command Line Interface

-depending on how you set up this file on you system you can run this module using ``python -m gitautobackup`` if you set it up using pip or ``python ./gitautobackup.py`` or ``py ./gitautobackup.py`` if you have the gitautobackup file locally.
+Depending on how you set up this file on your system, you can run this module using ``python -m gitautobackup`` if you set it up using pip, or ``python ./gitautobackup.py`` or ``py ./gitautobackup.py`` if you have the gitautobackup file locally.

 While this module does not explicitly require the ``argparse`` module, it is **highly** suggested as it help greatly improve the usability and allows acess to more options.

-If in doubt just install ``argparse``.
+If in doubt just install ``argparse`` if you can.

 ### With ``argparse``